moon0326/swagger-ui-watcher/README.md

 - Using online Swagger Editor is annoying.
 You have to copy and paste your Swagger files back and forth.
 - Relative and local system $ref do not work with online Swagger Editor v3
-- Manually creating bundle from multiple Swagger files after each update isn't very practical and tiresome.
+- Manually creating bundle from multiple Swagger files after each update is impractical and tiresome.
 - Using my editor/ide of choice is awesome.

 ## Installation